What is a sub plan? Why do teachers need emergency sub plans?

 Emergency Sub Plans!

-Writing substitute plans takes some experience.
+Organize emergency sub plans takes some experience.
 This experience can come from: teaching, subbing, or covering others classrooms while other teachers are out.
 These experiences can make you become an expert at how to organize emergency sub plans.
 As a teacher of 14 years, I have had all of the above experiences and I have the designing a sub plan down to a science…so let’s get started!
+For a full lesson on emergency sub plans, click on the following, Dead Mountain, Titanic, Food Fight, Murder He Wrote (Full lessons on Teachers Pay Teachers)

 Make sure that your desk is cleared of everything that is not needed by the sub.
 Ensure that the Emergency Sub Plans ELA are laid out visibly on the desk and organized!
 The sub has a few minutes to look over the logistics, and a few minutes to look through the entire plan for the day.
 This knowledge is essential during the process of how to create emergency sub plans.